mliberty1/bowl_pool/README.md

    * We can copy the display HTML page and host that HTML for historical purposes.

+## Ease of use

+This application is split into several different parts:

+1. Participant team selection
+2. Scoreboard
+3. Administration

+The ease of use of participant team selection is critical.
+Participants are the general population with no requirements on computer proficiency.

+The scoreboard should be simple and easily understood.
+However, it has limited interactivity which greatly simplifies ease of use.

+The administration sections can demand a high level of technical proficiency.
+While we would prefer to include web-based management, direct SQL database management for unusual cases is not a show stopper.

 # Implementation and Deployment

 This application will be implemented in Flask + Python with a Postgres database.